-- Remove cover from Cooker.
+- 13. Remove cover from Cooker.
 Lift cover with gauge toward you so as to keep steam away from you. - 14.
 Favorite recipes may be adjusted to pressure cooking by following the general directions for the particular type of food being cooked.
 Decrease the length of cooking time by two-thirds, since pressure cooking requires only one-third as much time as ordinary methods of cooking.
 Decrease the amount of liquid as there is no evaporation from the Cooker.
 Add only the amount of liquid desired in the finished product. - 15.
 The time and pressure given in recipes and time tables apply to altitudes of 2,000 feet or less.
 If altitude is over 2,000 feet, add 1 pound pressure for each additional 2,000 feet.
 Do not increase cooking time. - 16.
 An excess of juices may be drawn from meat if it is not properly seared before cooking.
 It must be remembered that Pressure Cooking is unlike oven roasting, as there is no evaporation through boiling.
 Meats therefore must be thoroughly seared until deep brown and crisp on all sides. - 17.
 Meats tend to burn if liquid is lost during cooking.
-Liquid may be lost due to: (1) Leakage from worn sealing ring; (2) Cooking with pointer beyond 15 pounds, the pressure control weight will rock and allow excess pressure and moisture to escape; (3) Failure to close cover immediately after adding water; (4) Failure to add sufficient water. - 18.
+Liquid may be lost due to: (1) Leakage from worn sealing ring; (2) Cooking with pointer beyond 20 pounds, the pressure control weight will rise and allow excess pressure and moisture to escape; (3) Failure to close cover immediately after add-ing water; (4) Failure to add sufficient water. - 18.
 Meats may stick to the bottom of the Pressure Cooker during searing, if the Cooker is not hot enough when fat is added.
 First, the Cooker without the cover should be heated until the body half way between the bottom and top rim "sizzles" when touched with a moistened finger, before fat is added.
-If the Cooker is sufficiently heated and enough fat is added, meat will not stick. - 19.
-In localities of high altitude, cooking time should be increased 5% for every 1000 feet above the first two thousand.
-Following this rule, the time would be increased as follows:
+If the Cooker is sufficiently heated and enough fat is added, meat will not stick.